Tips for Interviewing Well

 Team Dynamics: What does collaboration look like here?
 Is there mutual respect across field and office roles?

-Pace & Process: Is the environment organized or reactive?
+Pace & Process: Is the environment proactive or reactive?
 What systems are in place to support execution?
+Do they have a process?
+How do they rely on software and tech to stay organized?

-Values in Action: Are craftsmanship, accountability, and honesty just buzzwords—or real parts of how the company operates?
+Values in Action: Are craftsmanship, accountability, and honesty just things that they talk about because it sounds nice—or real parts of how the company operates?
+Look and ask for examples of how statements like “We care about excellence…” actually look like.

 Other: Project sizes?
 Project process?
 Budgets?
 Who does what on their team?
-Etc.
+What will you do exactly?
+Etc. Are you interested and prepared for what they are looking for?

 It’s Mutual: You’re not just being evaluated—you’re evaluating them too.